beckym223/manual_work/E6_long.md

 tial people, and by many other factors.
 Shapiro and Watson's method bypasses these hard
 8 For example, Lawrence J. Christiano, et al. (1996).
+VOL. 93 NO. 1
+5

 ### ---Economics-2003-0-07.txt---
+THE AMERICAN ECONOMIC REVIEW
 measurement questions and goes directly to an estimation of the importance of nominal shocks in general, those we know how to measure and